 There are other advantages.
 Linux machines can multitask well and are easy to network.
 But the single greatest advantage is stability.
 Unlike other operating systems, Linux doesn’t slow down over time.
 It is common for Linux machines to run for months, yes months, without needing a reboot.

-With all these advantages, it’s surprising to learn many online render farm still haven’t embraced Linux.
-While a handful of farms like Rebus, Rendersolve and Rayvision support Linux, Windows is still the most common environment for cloud render farm services.
+With all these advantages, it’s surprising to learn many online render farms still haven’t embraced Linux.
+While a handful of farms like Rebus, Rendersolve and Rayvision support Linux, Windows is still the most common environment for cloud rendering services.

 It’s not likely anything will replace Linux’s role in the film industry soon.
 Studios are heavily invested in Linux with millions of lines of custom code.
 While anything is possible, it would take another industry change akin to the PC revolution to shake Linux from its place in Hollywood.